 - Open a map, and ensure that a graphics layer is present in the map.

-- Under Map, on the Graphics tab, in the Insert group, click the Target layer drop-down menu to set the target graphics layer.
+- On the Graphics tab, in the Insert group, click the Target layer drop-down menu to set the target graphics layer.

 - Choose a type of graphic element from the gallery.

 - Click anywhere on the map to create the graphic element.

 Some graphic elements require more than one click or require a click and drag.
 The most recently chosen graphic element type appears at the top of the gallery for quick access.